ibrahimzaman/AI-chatbot-CLI-App/README.txt

 ## Installation

-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub.

-2. Install the dependencies:
+2. Install the dependencies.

-3. Get your OpenAI API key:
+3. Get your OpenAI API key.

    - Sign up for an account on the OpenAI website: https://openai.com
    - Retrieve your API key from the OpenAI dashboard.